CVM House System

-We’re not quite Hogwarts, but North Carolina State University’s College of Veterinary Medicine will soon have a little in common with the world of Harry Potter.
+We’re not quite Hogwarts, but North Carolina State University’s College of Veterinary Medicine has something in common with the world of Harry Potter.

-The Class of 2020 will be the inaugural group at CVM sorted into four houses as part of a college-wide wellness initiative.
-Throughout the academic year, the houses, which boast groups of students reflecting differences in backgrounds and areas of study, will compete to earn points by participating in various campus events.
+All faculty, staff and students are sorted into four houses as part of a college-wide wellness initiative.
+Throughout the academic year, the houses, which boast groups of students reflecting differences in backgrounds and areas of study, compete to earn points by participating in various campus events.

 The four houses are named after individuals who shaped the trajectory of veterinary medicine through innovative theory and work.
 Each house boasts its own crest with an emblem reflecting veterinary medicine ideals and a motto endorsing a foundational concept of medical ethics.
 The principal house colors represent the four humors of ancient and medieval medicine once thought to be the roots of all maladies.

 A look at the four houses of the inaugural house system at the College of Veterinary Medicine at NC State:

 - Name: Ancient descriptions of veterinary medicine and the “One Health” concept of using the same treatments to heal both animals and humans is attributed to Shalihotra who is thought to have lived in the Indian city of Sravasti around 2350 B.C.

 - Crest: Features an elephant, recognizing Shalihotra’s treatment of horses and elephants with war injuries.
 The elephant symbolizes strength, power, affection, loyalty, wisdom, reliability and a sense of history.

 - Motto: Primum Nil Nocere — First, do no harm.

 - Colors: Gold and blue

 - Name: In the 18th century, French veterinary surgeon Claude Bourgelat founded the world’s first veterinary school in Lyon.